 New immunotherapy studies for people with advanced melanoma

-Two new studies of investigational and FDA-approved immunotherapies for advanced melanoma are opening soon at Providence Cancer Institute.
+More than 10 studies of investigational and FDA-approved immunotherapies for people with advanced melanoma are currently open at Providence Cancer Institute, including two new studies:

-For more information or to refer patients to these new studies, please call Providence Cancer Institute’s Clinical Trials office at 503-215-2614.
+For more information or to refer patients to these new studies, please call Providence Cancer Institute’s Clinical Research office at 503-215-2614.

 Leaders in melanoma research and treatment

 Providence Cancer Institute has been an international leader in melanoma research and treatment for more than 20 years.
 Some highlights of our program and contributions: